USDAForestService/gdalraster/README.md

 #### Linux

-GDAL \>= 3.1.0 built with GEOS is required, but a more recent version is recommended.
+GDAL &gt;= 3.1.0 built with GEOS is required, but a more recent version is recommended.

 On Ubuntu, recent versions of geospatial libraries can be installed from the [ubuntugis-unstable